Pennsylvania Power Switch: Compare Rates & Save in 2026 - article hero image

 What is PA Power Switch?

 The default rate is called the Price to Compare.
-Beat it, and you save money.
-Miss it, and you pay more.
-It's that simple.
-Dozens of licensed EGS (Electric Generation Supplier) providers compete for Pennsylvania customers.
+Beat it, you save.
+Miss it, you don't.
+Dozens of licensed suppliers compete for your business.
 Some win on price.
 Some offer green energy.
 Some lock rates for years.
-You pick what matters to you.
+You pick what matters.

 PA Power Switch Basics